Dietmar Hamann: Early career

-Hamann began his career at the little-known FC Wacker München.
+Hamann began his career at the little-known Wacker München.
 After impressing as a junior, he joined Bayern Munich as a 16-year-old in 1989 and debuted for the Bayern professional team in 1993.
 Hamann joined a team led by Lothar Matthäus, Thomas Helmer, Christian Ziege and Oliver Kahn and played five games, mostly as a right winger.
 At first, Hamann was only a so-called Vertragsamateur (i.e. an amateur player who had the licence for playing professional games).
 Still, he won his first German championship as a bench player.
 In the next season, Bayern suffered a major injury wave which claimed midfielders Matthäus, Swiss international Alain Sutter, talent Dieter Frey and veteran Markus Schupp, which allowed Hamann to become a regular; he played 30 Bundesliga games and established himself as a valuable role player, playing either right wing or defensive midfield.
 He earned himself a full professional contract and was an important player in the tumultuous 1995–96 campaign, in which Bayern recruited striker Jürgen Klinsmann, coach Otto Rehhagel and midfielders Andi Herzog, Thomas Strunz and Ciriaco Sforza, but the team was torn apart by heavy internal struggles.
 Although Hamann was overshadowed by these new midfield recruits, he played in 20 games and provided some stability for the infighting Bayern squad.
 Bayern ended a disappointing second and saw Rehhagel sacked, but ended the season by winning the UEFA Cup.

 The 1996–97 season was to become Hamann's breakthrough.
-After being a bench player most of his career until then, new coach Giovanni Trappatoni made him a starting defensive midfielder, and new recruit Mario Basler took the right wing.
-Hamann played in 23 games, also making his debut in the German national team and won his second German championship with Bayern.
-In private life, Hamann had to overcome a scary period when he broke down unconscious and was diagnosed with a stroke, but made a full recovery.
-The next season ended disappointingly for Bayern who lagged behind newly promoted 1.
-FC Kaiserslautern for the vast majority of the season and finished second.
+After being a bench player most of his career until then, new coach Giovanni Trapattoni made him a starting defensive midfielder, and new recruit Mario Basler took the right wing.
+Hamann played in 23 games, also making his debut in the Germany national team and won his second Germany championship with Bayern.
+In his private life, Hamann had to overcome a scary period when he broke down unconscious and was diagnosed with a stroke, but made a full recovery.
+The next season ended disappointingly for Bayern who lagged behind newly promoted Kaiserslautern for the vast majority of the season and finished second.
 Now an undisputed starter, Hamann played in 28 games and scored two goals.
 The season ended on a high for Bayern when they secured the DFB-Pokal against MSV Duisburg.

 Newcastle United

 After playing for his country in the 1998 World Cup, he joined Newcastle United, managed at the time by Kenny Dalglish, for £5.5 million.
 Overcoming an early foot injury, Hamann played in 31 matches and scored five goals.
-In July 1999 he opted to join Gerard Houllier's Liverpool, who signed him for £8 million.
+In July 1999, he opted to join Gerard Houllier's Liverpool, who signed him for £8 million.

 Whilst at Newcastle he played in the 1999 FA Cup Final.